bparanj/crystal/electronics/components/diode-experiment.md

 PENDING

 Is this already in existing experiment?
+Move this to experiments folder.
+Or merge it to any existing experiment.

 A simple experiment to demonstrate the problem caused by not using a diode involves a DC motor connected to a power supply without a flyback diode.
 This setup shows how voltage spikes from the motor can damage other components when the diode is missing.